wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 ### Query Execution times
-Lets take a look at the plotted results.
-I will take a look at p50 instead of the average because the average will be heavily skewed to those really high max values.
+The load tests showed really high max exectution times, which is why I will use the p50 instead of the average, which would be heavyly skewed towards these.

 I will also be focusing on the p99, which will give the worst case execution times excluding the outliers.
 In other words, if we execute the query 100 times, 99 times the execution times will be equal or below the p99 value.

-This gives a good indication of what execution times users would expect if we were to implement this in an API.

-If we plot the results for each query side by side using the same y axsis, we can barely see the bars for query B. Query A execution times are a lot higher for all experments as compared to query B. But this is expected, because query A was already 2x slower in the baseline, so it makes sense this carries over to the load tests.
+If we plot the results for each query side by side using the same y axis, we can barely see the latency for query B. Query A execution times are a lot higher for all experiments as compared to query B. But this is expected, because query A was already 2x slower in the baseline, so it makes sense this carries over to the load tests.

 ![](./p99_results.png)

 What I'm interested on finding out is the relative performance for each query.
-Do both queries degrade the same?
-To do this I can plot the degradation performance for each query as compared to their baseline.
+Do both queries degrade the same under load?
+To see this let's plot the performance degradation for each query as compared to their baseline.
+Each bar represents how many times worse the p99 was as compared to the baseline.

 ![](./plot_slowdown_results.png)

-So now we can clearly see that query A has a much worse p99 than query B in all load tests.
+Now we can clearly see that query A has a much worse relative performance than query B for the p99 in all load tests.
 Query A gets 72x worse p99 for load test one as compared to 3x  worse for query B.

 For load test two, query A performs 37x times worse on the p99, as compared to 2.1x worse for query B. This indicates that the slower the query, the worse it scales as we add more load.

 I'm going to make an assupmtion here, because I don't have enough data to verify this.
 There could be two reasons for the degradation to be much worse on the more on the slower queries.

-One reason could be that the faster queries rarely end up in the [queue](https://docs.databricks.com/aws/en/compute/sql-warehouse/warehouse-behavior#serverless-autoscaling) and execute straight away.
+One reason could be that the faster queries (query B) rarely end up in the [queue](https://docs.databricks.com/aws/en/compute/sql-warehouse/warehouse-behavior#serverless-autoscaling) and execute straight away without ending up in the queue.

 Reason number two could be that the queue prioritises the faster queries because it is easier to find free available capacity in the cluster for queries that are less resource intensive.
-The queue does not work in a FIFO format but based on available capacity in the cluster and what query in the queue best fits at the time.
+The queue does not work in a FIFO format but based on available capacity in the cluster.
+Queries in the queue best fits at the resources at a given time get prioritised.

 ### Cost